Obarads/obarads.github.io/public/data/KPConv Flexible and Deformable Convolution for Point Clouds.md

   - License: MIT License, MIT License
 - Keywords: CV, Point Cloud, Semantic Segmentation, Classification, Part Segmentation

-## How to build with docker
+## How to build with docker and run the model in a docker container
 This documentation describes the Pytorch version.
+The docker environment is as follows, and () is estimated minimum specifications to run the model:
+- CPU: Intel® Core™ i9-9900K CPU @ 3.60GHz × 16
+- GPU: NVIDIA GeForce RTX 2080 Ti
+- Memory: 64 GiB (16 GiB)
+- Capacity: 1 TB (64 GiB)

 ### 1. Create a docker container
 ```bash